 Photo: Wilson Reyes

 Moore has written extensively on modern and contemporary art.
-He is the author of Jacques Henri Lartigue: The Invention of an Artist (2004; French version, 2012; Polish version, 2015), and a contributing author to Photography at MoMA 1920-1960 (2016), Robert Heinecken: Copywork (2012), Words Without Pictures (2009), and More Than One: Photographs in Sequence (2008).
-He is also a contributor to Aperture, The Guardian, Foam Magazine, and Else.
+He is the author of On the Line: Documents of Risk and Faith (with Makeda Best, 2022), Old Paris and Changing New York: Photographs by Eugène Atget and Berenice Abbott (2019), Jacques Henri Lartigue: The Invention of an Artist (2004; French version, 2012; Polish version, 2015), and a contributing author to Ian Strange: Disturbed Home (2022), Tino: Nivola in America (2022), Lincoln Kirstein's Modern (2019), and Photography at MoMA 1920-1960 (2016).
+He is also a regular contributor to The Art Newspaper, Aperture, and The Guardian.